smariannee/poa_backend/README.md

 ### About

-It´s a test server to learn tsc and mainly clean architecure
+It´s a api to project apo  job

 #### Collaborators

+- Santos Pérez Valeria Marianne
 - Herrera Hernandez Joel Alejandro

 ### Documentation